IncrementalGreatness/incrementalgreatness.github.io/privacy-policy.md

 ### Contact Us

-If you have any questions about this Privacy Policy, please contact us at [incrementalgreatness@gmail.com](mailto:incrementalgreatness@gmail.com).
+If you have any questions about this Privacy Policy, please contact us at [support@incrementalgreatness.net](mailto:support@incrementalgreatness.net).

----

-*This is a placeholder privacy policy.
-Please consult with a legal professional to create a policy appropriate for your specific needs.*